jpdgoncalves/js-css-small-modules/README.md

 # js-css-small-modules
-Repository where small js and css modules will be stored
+Repository where small js and css modules will be stored.